mendix/docs/content/best-practices/architecture/integration/mendix-integration.md

 ## 1 Introduction

-The Mendix Platform is very good for building business functionality and for integrating apps with virually any other technology.
-This Best Practices section provides an overview of how Mendix integrates with other parts of the enterprise landscape.
-It also describes how Mendix apps are by default good microservices keeping GUI, logic, and data together and requiring clear contracts for integration.
+The Mendix Platform is very good for building business functionality and for integrating apps with virtually any other technology.
+The integration-focused *Expert Best Practices for Architecture* provide an overview of how Mendix integrates with other parts of the enterprise landscape.
+It also describes how Mendix apps are by default good microservices that keep GUI, logic, and data together and require clear contracts for integration.

 ## 2 Mendix Integration Characteristics